8Observer8/play-sound-by-touch-android-box2dv3-sdl3-c/README.md

 ```

 - Connect your device with USB-cable
-- Active the Developer mode and Install mode in your phone settings
+- Activate the Developer mode and Install mode in your phone settings
 - Install APK:

 ```bash